zhanghaoyang0/rsidmap/README.md

 *tabix*.

 - Convenient:
-`rsidmap` uses a (tab separated) gwas summary as input and provide output with a new rsid field.
+`rsidmap` uses a (tab separated) gwas summary as input and provides output with a new rsid field.

 - Fleasible:
 If you use ANNOVAR, it is [excat map](https://annovar.openbioinformatics.org/en/latest/articles/dbSNP/) (i.e., exact match ref, alt).
-`rsidmap` provide a flag `--exact_map` to chose if you want exact match or not, default is False.
+`rsidmap` provides a flag `--exact_map` to chose if you want exact match or not, default is False.
 In cross-trait analysis, two alleles can be reordered by taking opposite GWAS effect, so we can only match two alleles (neglecting their orders).

 # Requirements